Sublime-Instincts/CommandsBrowser/CONTRIBUTING.md

+## Contributing to the project

-Contributions in any form is most welcome !
+Contributions in any form is most welcome.
 Some of the areas that could use improvements are

 1. Improve existing commands documentation (command descriptions, arguments descriptions etc.)
 2. Add documentation to existing commands that don't have one.